devZiyad/UniPoolBackend/docs/API_DOCUMENTATION.md

 - `vehicleId` (required): Vehicle ID (must belong to the authenticated driver)
 - `pickupLocationId` (required): Pickup location ID
 - `destinationLocationId` (required): Destination location ID
-- `departureTime` (required): Departure date/time (must be in the future)
+- `departureTimeStart` (required): Start of departure time window (must be in the future)
+- `departureTimeEnd` (required): End of departure time window (must be after departureTimeStart, max 24 hours)
   - **Note:** Cannot overlap with existing active rides.
-The system checks if the new ride's time window (departure time + estimated duration) overlaps with any of the driver's existing active rides (excluding CANCELLED and COMPLETED rides).
+The system checks if the new ride's time window overlaps with any of the driver's existing active rides (excluding CANCELLED and COMPLETED rides).
 - `totalSeats` (required): Total available seats (must be positive and cannot exceed vehicle capacity)
 - `basePrice` (optional): Base price for the ride (defaults to 0.5 per km if not provided)
 - `pricePerSeat` (optional): Price per seat (defaults to basePrice / totalSeats if not provided)

+**Status Codes:**
+- `201 Created` - Ride created successfully
+- `400 Bad Request` - Validation errors, not a verified driver, or overlapping rides
+- `403 Forbidden` - Not a verified driver

 **Response:** `201 Created`
 ```json